Sology/maily_herald/README.md

 Lists are sets of entities that receive certain mailings.
 Entities are added to Lists by creating Subscriptions.
 It is entirely up to you how you manage subscriptions in application.
 Typically, you put some checkbox in user's profile page that subscribes and unsubscribes them from mailing lists.

-Each Subscription has it's unique token allowing users to be provided with one click opt-out link.
+Each Subscription has it's unique token allowing users to be provided with one-click opt-out link.

 **Mailers**